gnosischain/documentation/docs/node/Node Tools/swarm/a-quickstart-swarm.md

 4. **`--swap-enable`**: This flag enables SWAP, which is the bandwidth incentives scheme for Swarm.
 It will initiate a transaction to set up the SWAP chequebook on Gnosis Chain (required for light and full nodes).

-5. **`--bee-api 127.0.0.1:1633`**: Specifies that the Bee API will be accessible locally only via `127.0.0.1` on port `1633` and not accessible to the public.
+5. **`--api-addr 127.0.0.1:1633`**: Specifies that the Bee API will be accessible locally only via `127.0.0.1` on port `1633` and not accessible to the public.

-6. **`--blockchain-rpc-endpoint https://rpc.gnosis.gateway.fm`**: Sets the RPC endpoint for interacting with the Gnosis blockchain (required for light and full nodes).
+6. **`--blockchain-rpc-endpoint https://xdai.fairdatasociety.org`**: Sets the RPC endpoint for interacting with the Gnosis blockchain (required for light and full nodes).
 :::